For Faculty & Staff

 Save a Life

-As part of our commitment to assisting distressed students, the University Counseling Center has developed a program for faculty and staff regarding how to help students in crisis.
+As part of our commitment to assisting distressed students, Counseling and Psychological Services has developed a program for faculty and staff regarding how to help students in crisis.
 To download the “Save a Life” program brochure, please click here.

 Guest Lectures and Seminars